LGTOman/av_ddct_recall/readme.md

 In order to use this script Admin Access must be configured on the Data Domain system.
 This allows a remote system with the proper ssh key to use ssh to execute commands on the Data Domain without a password.
-Next the script will need to be installed on a system witht he Avamar mccli, avmgr and ddmaint commmands.
-The Avamar Utilty Node, Avamar Single Node or AVE work best for this.
-The user that is used to run the script must have accces to the Data Domain ssh key.
+Next the script will need to be installed on a system with he Avamar mccli, avmgr and ddmaint commands.
+The Avamar Utility Node, Avamar Single Node or AVE work best for this.
+The user that is used to run the script must have access to the Data Domain ssh key.

 ## Configuring Admin Access for Data Domain